Things to do at Easter in London

-There are lots of things to do in London this Easter including family events, nightlife and of course, eating plenty of chocolate!
-Complete your trip with a sightseeing bus tour with The Original Tour and check out some of these great places to visit this Easter weekend.
+There are lots of things to do in London for Easter in 2018 including family events, nightlife and of course, eating plenty of chocolate!
+Complete your trip with a sightseeing bus tour with The Original Tour and check out some of these great places to visit this Easter weekend in London.

 Chocolate, chocolate and more chocolate